West Liberty University: Student life

 West Liberty University offers 9 organizations made up of fraternities and sororities, 18 academic and professional organizations, 10 honoraries, 6 sports and recreational clubs, 6 religiously affiliated groups and 23 special interest groups.

-Greek life

-West Liberty University has nine Greek organizations on campus.
-The national fraternities and sororities include Phi Delta Theta, Alpha Xi Delta and Chi Omega.
-The remaining organizations are local sororities and fraternities, including the sororities Delta Theta Kappa, Lambda Psi Sigma and Beta Rho Epsilon.
-Fraternities on campus are Chi Nu, Kappa Delta Kappa, and Beta Theta Gamma.

-Former fraternities and sororities include Delta Chi, Theta Xi, Kappa Delta Rho, Phi Sigma Kappa, Tau Kappa Epsilon, Phi Sigma, Delta Zeta Pi, and Delta Tau Chi.
+There is a physical education club for students majoring in physical education, and an intramural program covering activities such as basketball, volleyball, softball, tennis, swimming, racquetball, ping pong, billiards, flag football, aerobics, euchre, and 3-on-3 basketball.
+This program is operated by the office of the Vice President of Student Affairs.

+West Liberty University has several Greek organizations on campus.

 Athletics

 West Liberty University's Intercollegiate Athletics Program is an integral part of the institution's total educational mission.
-Close to nineteen men's and women's sports are offered: football, women's volleyball, men's and women's tennis, men's and women's cross country, men's and women's basketball, wrestling, women's softball, men's baseball, men's and women's track, men's and women's golf, women's soccer acrobatic and tumbling and in the Fall of 2019 men's soccer.
+Sixteen men's and women's sports are offered: football, women's volleyball, men's and women's cross country, men's and women's basketball, wrestling, women's softball, men's baseball, men's and women's track, men's and women's golf, men and women's soccer and women's acrobatic and tumbling.
+The men's and women's tennis teams were discontinued in May 2023.
 There is also a coed cheerleading squad.
 The college is a member of NCAA Division II and formerly belonged to the 16-member West Virginia Intercollegiate Athletic Conference (WVIAC).
 In June 2012, it was one of nine WVIAC members that announced plans to leave the conference after the 2012–13 school year to start a new Division II league.
-Two months later, the new league was unveiled as the Mountain East Conference, scheduled to begin play in 2013–14 with West Liberty as one of its 12 charter members.
+Two months later, the new league was unveiled as the Mountain East Conference, with West Liberty as one of its 12 charter members.